everlasterVR/everlastervr.github.io/_includes/naturalis/v1_1/saving_and_loading_presets.md

 ![1_1_plugin_presets.png](/assets/screens/naturalis/1_1_plugin_presets.jpg)

-The default paths for presets are:
+The paths for presets are:

 |   | Path |
 | - | ---- |